Velaikari Magal

 Velaikari Magal is a 1953 Indian Tamil-language drama film directed by C. V. Ranganatha Das and starring N. T. Rama Rao, C. Lakshmi Rajyam, and S. V. Ranga Rao.
 The film is a remake of the 1952 Telugu film Daasi.

+Plot

+The film depicts the hardships and emotional turmoil of a submissive maid and her daughter.
+The story highlights the exploitation of the poor by wealthy, arrogant households, tracking the daughter's journey as she navigates societal prejudices, seeks dignity, and works to overcome her family's low social standing.

 Production

 After the commercial success of the Telugu film Daasi (1952), C. Lakshmi Rajyam and her husband Sridhar Rao, decided to produce a Tamil version of the film under their banner Rajyam Pictures.
 The name of the film was inspired by C. N. Annadurai's Velaikari (1949).
 The film was directed by C.V.
 Ranganatha Doss and featured music by the duo C. R. Subbaraman – S.Dakshinamoorthy; the cast and crew were retained from the original.

 Soundtrack

 The music was composed by the duo Subburaman-Dakshinamurthi.